28 Things to Do in Boise in the Summer

 9. Golf at one of the many courses

-I’m not a golfer, but there are a few beautiful courses around Boise if you’re jonesing to spend a day outside or at least spend some time at the driving range.
+I’m not a golfer (my brother is!), but there are a few beautiful courses around Boise if you’re jonesing to spend a day outside or at least spend some time at the driving range.
 My partner, Korri, really enjoyed golfing with his friend at Quail Hollow, a course nestled in the foothills of northwest Boise!

 Floating the Boise River is the quintessential summer activity.
 Rent tubes or inflatable rafts at Barber Park (or bring your own, but it must already be filled with air since there is no air available at the park anymore) and float/raft down the river until you get to Ann Morrison!
 You'll pass over two relatively small drops/rapids, and in a couple of places, you’ll need to paddle to stay with the current (and avoid the bushes).
 A shuttle will bring you back to Barber Park (or you can park at Ann Morrison and ride the shuttle back to Barber Park if you plan to rent rafts).